Fano 4-folds having a prime divisor of Picard number 1: Introduction

 Furthermore, the linear system $|-K_X|$ is free, with the exception of two families where the base locus consists of either $1$ or $2$ points.
 In all cases, a general element of $|-K_X|$ is smooth.

 The families with their numerical invariants and properties are described in Table $2$. \end{theorem}

 We also study their deformations in order to compute the dimension of the cohomology groups $H^0(\mathcal T_X)$ and $H^1(\mathcal T_X)$ of the tangent sheaf $\mathcal T_X$ of $X$.
 They correspond, respectively, to the dimension of the automorphism group ${\rm Aut}(X)$ and the dimension of the base of the Kuranishi family of a general member.
+We recall that deformations of smooth Fano varieties are unobstructed, since all obstruction classes of deformations of $X$ vanish.
+These classes are defined as elements of the cohomology group $H^2(\mathcal T_X)$, which vanishes as a consequence of the Nakano vanishing theorem \cite[Theorem 4.2.3]{Laz}.

 The paper is organised as follows.
-In Section \ref{section2} we recall some results from \cite[Section 3]{CD}, and we use them to identify the list of 28 families of Fano $4$-folds of Theorem \ref{thm1}.
-In Section \ref{section3} we compute the Hodge numbers, the anticanonical degree $K_X^4$ and the dimension of the space of global sections $H^0(\bigO X(-K_X))$.
+In Section \ref{section2} we recall some results from \cite[Section 3]{CD}, and we use them to identify the list of 28 families of Fano fourfolds of Theorem \ref{thm1}.
+In Section \ref{section3} we compute the Hodge numbers, the anticanonical degree $K_X^4$, and the dimension of the space of global sections $H^0(\bigO X(-K_X))$ for all 28 families.
 In Section \ref{section4} we study the deformations of the varieties of Theorem \ref{thm1} in order to estimate $h^0(\mathcal T_X)$ and $h^1(\mathcal T_X)$.
-In Section \ref{section5} we study the base locus of the linear system $|-K_X|$, while in Section \ref{section6} we determine whether the Fano $4$-folds of our interest are rational or not (when possible).
+In Section \ref{section5} we study the base locus of the linear system $|-K_X|$, while in Section \ref{section6} we determine whether the Fano fourfolds under consideration are rational or not (when possible).
 In Section \ref{section7} we display the final tables with all the results of the paper.

-Related results appear in \cite{Bat} and \cite{Tsu}: in the former it is given a complete classification of toric Fano $4$-folds, while in the latter the author classifies Fano varieties of dimension $\geq 3$ which admit a negative divisor isomorphic to the projective space.
+Related results appear in \cite{Bat} and \cite{Tsu}: in the former the author provides a complete classification of toric Fano fourfolds, while in the latter the author classifies Fano varieties of dimension $\geq 3$ which admit a negative divisor isomorphic to the projective space.
 See Section \ref{section7} for the relations with these classifications.

 Finally, we fix some notations.
-Let $X$ be a smooth, complex projective variety: we denote by \begin{itemize} \item $\mathcal N^1(X)$ the real vector space of divisors with real coefficients, modulo numerical equivalence.
+Let $X$ be a smooth, complex projective variety: we denote by \begin{itemize} \itemsep{.25em} \item $\mathcal N^1(X)$ the real vector space of divisors with real coefficients, modulo numerical equivalence.
 It is dual to $\mathcal N_1(X)$; \item $\NE X \subset \mathcal N_1(X)$ the cone of effective 1-cycles; \item $\Nef X \subset \mathcal N^1(X)$ the cone of nef divisors.
-It is dual to $\overline{\NE X}$. \end{itemize} Recall that, for a smooth Fano variety, linear and numerical equivalence of divisors coincide, and we denote the latter by $\equiv$.
+It is dual to $\overline{\NE X}$, the closure of $\NE X$. \end{itemize} Recall that, for a smooth Fano variety, linear and numerical equivalence of divisors coincide, and we denote the latter by $\equiv$.

 \textbf{Acknowledgements} We would like to thank Cinzia Casagrande for the continuous support received, and Angelo F. Lopez, Stéphane Druel, Eleonora A. Romano for their many comments and useful suggestions.